Christian20-02/course-registration/README.txt

 Team Members and What We Did
-- Christian: Student Registration page
+- Christian Owusu-achiaw: Student Registration page
-- Teammate 1:
-- Teammate 2:
+- Riyah Miah:
-- Teammate 3:
+- Alex Doan:
-- Teammate 4:
+- Evan Arnold:

 What Each Page Does
 - Home: this is just the main page with links to all the other pages